IgnisDa/ryot/README.md

-# trackona
+# ryot

-Trackona is a self hosted platform for tracking movies, TV shows, video games, books and audiobooks.
+Ryot is a self hosted platform for tracking movies, TV shows, video games, books and audiobooks.

 ## Project Status